Asian Mexicans: Demographics

 Of the 54,440 migrants granted permanent residency in 2013, 7,666 (14.08%) were Asian.
 4,743 (8.71%) were Chinese, more than any other group except for Americans with 12,905 (23.7%).

 According to the Indian Ministry of External Affairs, there are about 6,500 people of Indian descent living in Mexico as of December 2018, up from about 2,000 in March 2011.

 According to the 2011 report of South Korea's Ministry of Foreign Affairs and Trade on overseas Korean populations, 11,800 overseas Koreans resided in Mexico.
 It is also claimed that the descendants of early henequen plantation laborers alone might number as many as thirty thousand.

 In 1997, descendants of Japanese immigrants celebrated a century of Japanese immigration into Mexico, with an estimated 30,000 people of Japanese nationality or ethnicity living in Mexico.

-There are about 10,000 full-blooded Chinese in Mexicali, down from 35,000 in the 1920s.
-Marriage of these people with the general Mexican population is common.
-Nowadays, there are about 50,000 partial or full-blooded Chinese in the area.
-There are about 70,000 people of Chinese descent living in Mexico, as of 2008.
+As of 2008, there were about 70,000 people of Chinese descent living in Mexico.

-Genomic studies indicate that about a third of people sampled from Guerrero have Asian ancestry; with genetic markers matching those of the populations of Indonesia and the Philippines.
+Genomic studies indicate that about a third of people sampled from Guerrero have some Asian ancestry; with genetic markers matching those of the populations of Indonesia and the Philippines.